Kudjo-Grand/ShowHide/README.md

 - toggle Show/Hide of desktop icons
 - change the system tray icon to reflect if icons are currently being Shown or Hidden

+Double-clicking a blank spot on the Desktop will also toggle Show/Hide of desktop icons.

 If anyone can reverse engineer this excellent work, we can build on it and keep it current and free like it was before.
-Perhaps we could add in the ability to double-click a blank spot on the Desktop to toggle Show/Hide of desktop icons.